 Pneumonia is a lung infection that leads to breathing difficulties and fluid in the lungs.
 Various viruses, bacteria, and fungi can cause pneumonia.

 Lung cancer develops due to the overgrowth of cells in the lung that can form tumors.
-According to the American Cancer Society (ACS), lung cancer is the second most common form of cancer in the United States, as well as the leading cause of cancer death.
+According to the American Cancer Society (ACS), lung cancer is the

 In this article, we look at the link between lung cancer and pneumonia and their effects on the body.